Search our site

 Fees

-The standard course fee is indicated at the top of this page.
+Please contact us for the 2023-24 course fee.
 If a course has any discounted fees available (e.g. for early-bird booking, alumni or students) these will be clearly outlined on the booking website.

 As an educational institution fees for our open short courses do not attract VAT.